 We get what people with disabilities are going through.

-To qualify for Social Security Disability Insurance (SSDI), an individual must have worked and paid into the program (payroll taxes) for five of the last 10 years preceding your patient's disability.
+To qualify for Social Security Disability Insurance (SSDI), an individual must have worked and paid into the program (mandatory payroll taxes) for five of the last 10 years.

 Click here to access our SSA Impairment Flyers.

 There are more than 100 conditions that may qualify you for a quicker SSDI decision through the Social Security Administration’s Compassionate Allowances program.

 Do you need other Social Security disability impairment criteria?
 Contact us for additional information.

 Request a no-cost, no obligation disability evaluation to determine your patient's eligibility for Social Security disability.